gchq/Gaffer/example-rest/README.md

 To build it and its dependencies, use the following command from the parent directory:

-'mvn clean install -Pstandalone -DskipTests'
+'mvn clean install -Pquick -Pstandalone'
 This uses the 'standalone' profile to run jetty with the example-rest project after it and its dependencies have been built.

 This should launch an embedded jetty container, which can then be accessed via your browser pointing to the following url: